Sport Premium

 Since September 2013, all primary schools across England have received a share of the Government £150m per annum Primary Physical Education and Sport Premium.
 The funding is ring-fenced and must be spent on improving the provision and quality of PE and sport in primary schools so that pupils develop healthy, active lifestyles.

-The benefits of physical activity for children are well-established.
-Pupils who are dual-registered will, in the main, have access to the full PE curriculum at their mainstream school.
-In addition, the PRU will also offer a range of PE options to give pupils additional opportunities as part of our own curriculum, considering their needs.
-We believe that, as well as its role for encouraging pupils to stay healthy and build confidence, physical education represents one of the basic tools to initiate, from an early age, healthy habits that contribute to physical and mental well-being.
+The benefits of physical activity for children are well established.
+Pupils who are dual registered will, in the main, have access to the full PE curriculum at their mainstream school.
+In addition, the PRU will also offer a range of PE options to give pupils additional opportunities as part of our own curriculum, considering the needs of pupils.
+We believe that as well as its role for encouraging pupils to stay healthy and build confidence, physical education represents one of the basic tools to initiate, from an early age, healthy habits that contribute to physical and mental well-being.
 It embeds all of the PRU values.

 How has the money been used?